 Unconventional air pollution sources:

 - Agriculture is the primary source of ammonia emissions to the atmosphere.
-Emitted ammonia contributes to fine particle formation, increasing haze and adversely impacting human health, and is also the major contributor to reactive nitrogen deposition across the U.S. We are active in developing improved methods for monitoring concentrations of this unregulated pollutant as well as studying its emission, transport, atmospheric transformation, and complex bidirectional exchange with ecosystem receptors.
+Emitted ammonia contributes to fine particle formation and increasing haze while adversely impacting human health.
+It is also the major contributor to reactive nitrogen deposition across the U.S. We are actively developing improved methods for monitoring concentrations of this unregulated pollutant as well as studying its emission, transport, atmospheric transformation and complex bidirectional exchange with ecosystem receptors.

 There is significant work on stratospheric processes among the faculty in the department.
 Interested readers are referred to the pages of Profs.
-Thompson, Birner, and Ravishankara.
+Thompson and Ravishankara.